Updated: September 17th, 2014

 You can find all our videos on the graphicxtras channel on youtube.com - the videos show how they can be installed, how to add the strokes, how to change the presets, how to blend them, how to use visual effects to the presets and much more.
 They are often not specific on a certain design such as spirals but more general use, you can always contact us if you have a particular question to ask about the presets and I will try and create a video or two.
 You can see all our step by step information about the tools, psp tools etc via youtube, all are by Andrew Buckle

 There are many videos and help pages about the presets on the web - the best source of information (other than this one, of course) is the Adobe site and their information about how to use the presets etc Also you can find many useful tutorials on tutsplus as well as wiki how

 As a source for patterns

-You can use the Photoshop brushes as a source for amazing patterns for Photoshop as well as PaintShop Pro and other applications.
-To create the pattern design, simply select the brushes from the Photoshop brushes palette and apply them either once or multiple times and combine the designs as required.
-The brush strokes can also be further modified by effects to create 1000s and 1000s of unique designs that can all be used as a great source for patterns.
-Ok, once you have the brush designs just go to the edit menu define pattern command and that is that.
-You can, of course, save the brush design to a PNG file and use the design again in future.
-If you save the Photoshop brushes design as a PSD file you can then load the designs via the displace filter or the glass filter as a displacement file.
-If you wish to use the PNG files in paintShop Pro then you can simply drop the PNG brush files into the pattern folder and then access via the materials palette
+You can use them as a source for amazing patterns for PS as well as PaintShop Pro and other applications.
+To create the pattern design, simply select the design from the palette and apply them either once or multiple times and combine the designs as required.
+The strokes can also be further modified by effects to create 1000s and 1000s of unique designs that can all be used as a great source for patterns.
+Ok, once you have the designs just go to the edit menu define pattern command and that is that.
+You can, of course, save the design to a PNG file and use the design again in future.
+Save as a PSD file and you can then load the designs via the displace filter or the glass filter as a displacement file.
+If you wish to use the PNG files in paintShop Pro then you can simply drop the PNG files into the pattern folder and then access via the materials palette

 Use to create items for sale on cafepress / zazzle etc